These Are Margot Robbie's Best Beauty Looks, Ever

-Every time we think Margot Robbie's hair and makeup (and fashion!) couldn't possibly get any more #goals, she wakes up and outdoes herself the next day.
+We're going to call it: Margot Robbie is doing the Suicide Squad press tour better than any actress has ever done a press tour.
+Every time we think her hair and makeup (and fashion!) couldn't possibly get any more #goals, she wakes up and outdoes herself the next day.
 The 26-year-old, known for The Wolf of Wall Street and The Legend of Tarzan, is taking major beauty risks — and they're all paying off.

 Robbie's been a brunette and a redhead — but we think blond suits the Aussie best.
 And while golds and bronzes are perfection with her complexion, she's been pulling off vampy, goth-red lipstick and cool, architectural accessories like a pro, too.
 Basically, we can’t get enough of this Hollywood It Girl.
 We're crossing our fingers the beauty inspiration keeps on coming, because it is a gift.